Möng Mao: Connection with Ahom history

+Relations with the Yuan dynasty

-According to the research of Jiang Yingliang, the lineage of the rulers of Möng Mao commenced in 1256, and this may have been when the polity emerged after the fall of Dali to the Mongol Empire.
-At this time, a patchwork of quarrelsome Tai polities existed in the land between Yongchang and Tagaung.
+During this time, a patchwork of quarrelsome Tai polities existed in the land between Yongchang and Tagaung.
 They pledged allegiance to the Yuan dynasty as early as 1260.
 Multiple administrative divisions were set up in the region in 1276, and Möng Mao was designated as Luchuan Route.

 From 1277–1303, the region was plagued with intense conflict and competition between the Pagan kingdom and Yuan dynasty.
 The Mongol-Yuan wanted to secure access to the Bay of Bengal, and waged two bloody wars in the region, the First Mongol invasion of Burma which toppled the Pagan kingdom, and the Second Mongol invasion of Burma which drove the Mongols out.
 The expulsion of Burmese power in 1286 and the shrinkage of Mongol-Yuan influence after the withdrawal of troops in 1303 afforded Tai leaders with the opportunity to reorganise and expand their power, and were now able to build new polities with less outside interference.
 Mongol authority diminished even further in 1330 when a succession crisis erupted in the Yuan court.
 The conflict spread to Yunnan, and rebel princes sought the military power of local leaders in exchange for titles and rewards.
 The rogue nobles were eventually suppressed, but Yunnan had now increasingly come under the control of local leaders, the Prince of Liang in Kunming and the Duan family in Dali increasingly overshadowed the central government.